Alkaline Water for Weight Loss

 - Promotes beneficial gut flora.
 Alkaline water supports the beneficial probiotic microbes in your intestines.
 This helps maintain a healthy gut flora that converts food into energy instead of fat and toxins.10

 In order for this system to work, proper hydration is essential.
-When water is ionized, the size and shape of the water molecules change– they become smaller.
+When water is ionized, the water molecules become smaller.
 Their reduced size makes it easier for them to pass through the cell walls and enable them to hydrate parts of the body that have long been dehydrated.

 - Neutralizes lactic acid.
 Alkaline water neutralizes the lactic acid waste that your muscles produce when you work out, helping you exercise longer and avoid sore muscles.